-Being in sales for more than 13 years and working with top financial advisors, managing their leads and mine, one thing is clear; most salespeople don’t have processes in place.
+Being in sales for more than 13 years and working with top financial advisors, one thing is clear; most salespeople don’t have processes in place.

 We love closing, collecting big commission checks and even overcoming objections.

 But how many LOVE following up?

 How many have consistent and systematic ways of making sure a prospect does not slip through the cracks?

 It doesn’t matter if you spend $10 or $350 on a lead

 If you are not following up or have an effective way of putting them through your sales process; you may as well go throw your money down the drain.

-Because not following up and buying leads, is a waste of money.
+Because buying leads and not following up, is a waste of money.

 As Ryan Stewman, the Hardcore Closer puts it – not every person that came through your marketing funnel is ready to buy…